Little Hulton

-Little Hulton is an area in the City of Salford, Greater Manchester, England, 3.4 mi south of Bolton, 7 mi northwest of Salford, and 9 mi northwest of Manchester.
+Little Hulton is a suburb in the City of Salford, Greater Manchester, England, 3.4 mi south of Bolton, 7 mi northwest of Salford, and 9 mi northwest of Manchester.
 Within the boundaries of the historic county of Lancashire, Little Hulton is bordered by Farnworth to the north, Walkden to the east and Tyldesley to the south.

 In 2014, it had a population of 13,469.

 History

+The earliest remains from Little Hulton were excavated between 2006-2008 by Oxford Archaeology when the remains of Mesolithic flints and a small pit filled with fire-cracked stones were discovered.
+In addition a later Bronze Age roundhouse 7 m in diameter and several four post structures were found, dating to between 1480 cal BC and 1080 cal BC.

 The ancient district of Hulton containing three townships, Over Hulton, Middle Hulton and Little Hulton, was recorded as Helghtun and Hulton in 1235, Hilton in 1278 and 1292, and Hulton in 1292, although Hilton was still used until the 17th century.

 Historically Little Hulton was a village in the ancient Deane parish with a chapel, sometimes called Peel Chapel.
 The chief manor was held by the Hultons at Hulton Park in Over Hulton.

 Wharton was a subordinate manor that gave its name to the family living there.
 Later it was owned by the Asshetons of Great Lever and after that the Morts.
 It was sold to Bridgewater Collieries.
 Wharton Hall was a two-storey farmhouse built of brick, timber and plaster.

+A medieval bloomery was discovered in 2006-2008 during work by Oxford Archaeology dating to between the 12th and 14th centuries.
+Five possible furnaces were discovered by excavation in addition to several structures and windbreaks.

 In the 13th century Peel or Wicheves, another district in the township, was owned by the Hultons who sold it to the Tyldesleys.
 Later it was owned by Edmund Fleetwood of Rossall who sold it to the Morts.
 Joseph Yates of Manchester bought it in the 18th century and his descendants sold it to colliery owner, Ellis Fletcher of Clifton.
 Peel Hall was reputedly built in 1840 by Matthew Fletcher, from the designs of Sir Charles Barry.
 It stood on the site of an older stone-built hall which had a moat.
 Peel Hall became a sanatorium to treat tuberculosis and subsequently a geriatric hospital until it closed in 1990.
 It was sold to a development company for refurbishment but, despite being a Grade II listed building, was vandalised, became dangerous and was demolished in the mid-1990s.
 Parts of the property still remain including the ice house which is also a grade II listed building.